-We are a welcoming congregation of Jews of diverse backgrounds, lifestyles, and levels of observance.
+We are a welcoming congregation of Jews with diverse backgrounds, lifestyles, and levels of observance.
 The congregation began in 1974 when a small group of families came together to serve the Jewish community and help nurture a Jewish presence in Manatee County.
 The synagogue offers inspiring and participatory Friday night services, Saturday morning services with dynamic Torah discussion, and a monthly Havdalah.
 All major holidays are celebrated.
 The community also holds an annual Passover Seder and sponsors an annual downtown Bradenton Chanukah Menorah lighting.

 We are an inclusive, caring, egalitarian congregation.
 We are always striving to be a joyous, supportive home and place of worship that connects community; one that engages and enriches Jewish spiritual, cultural, ethical, educational, and social life.
 Temple Beth El welcomes all Jews as full participants in our congregation.
 Moreover, our congregation is open to all who wish to worship with us.
 We welcome individuals of all gender identities, gender expressions, sexual orientations, races, ethnicities, nationalities, and levels of ability.
 We strive to fully integrate singles, single parents, couples, and children.

 The Women of Beth El (Sisterhood), Men’s Club, and the Social Activities Committee are integral parts of temple life.
 The Sisterhood oversees sponsorship of the weekly Oneg and Kiddush, participates in various fundraising events, and holds monthly social/business meetings.
 The Men’s Club also meets monthly and sponsors a monthly Sunday morning discussion group along with other community development projects.
 Click here for all our groups and activities.